danielepantaleone/PersistedProperty/README.md

-# StoredVar
+# PersistedProperty

-A lightweight framework to persist properties on local storage
+A description of this package.